RaphGL/Tuckr/README.md

 tuckr add \*
 ```

-4. Confirm that your dotfiles have been deployed:
+4. You can confirm that your dotfiles have been deployed:

 ```
 tuckr status